Fulbright African Research Scholar Program (ARSP)

 - Scholars who were unsuccessful in previous competitions may re-apply.
 Repeat applicants should revise their proposals, update curriculum vitae, and obtain current letters of reference.

 Awards provide international travel for the grantee to and from the host institution in the United States, a monthly stipend, a one-time settling-in allowance, a one-time professional allowance, and insurance coverage.
-Laboratory fees are not part of the standard benefits package for the Visiting Scholar Program and are awarded on a limited case-by-case basis, and only if funding is available.
+Laboratory fees are not part of the standard benefits package for the African Research Scholar Program and are awarded on a limited case-by-case basis, and only if funding is available.

 If accompanied by dependents, Fulbright grantees are responsible for all associated costs of bringing and maintaining dependents in the United States.
 This includes airfare and other travel expenses, living expenses, school costs, medical insurance that meets visa regulations, and any uncovered medical bills.
 A modest dependent allowance may be provided in certain cases.
 The Fulbright Program defines a dependent as a spouse, qualified same-sex domestic partner, or an unmarried child under 21 years of age.

-One of the most important components of the Fulbright Visiting Scholar Program is a formal affiliation at a U.S. university or research institution.
+One of the most important components of the Fulbright African Research Scholar Program is a formal affiliation at a U.S. university or research institution.
 In many cases, applicants are in contact with colleagues at U.S. institutions and have made preliminary plans for their own placements by securing a letter of invitation from the prospective host institution.
 However, if you are unable to make these preliminary contacts, you are strongly encouraged to identify three institutions that have appropriate facilities for the kind of project you wish to undertake and faculty members specializing in your research interests.
 Please indicate the rationale for your preferences.
 Applicants are discouraged from requesting affiliation with an alma mater/previous host institution.
 For candidates selected for awards, the Comparative and International Education Society (CIES) will honor institutional preferences as far as possible.
 Applicants unfamiliar with U.S. institutions may rely on CIES to recommend suitable placements.

 Process and Selection Criteria